We don’t support this browser anymore.

 Myth #1: You can only pay into one type of ISA each year

-You can actually split your ISA allowance between a Stocks and Shares ISA, a Cash ISA, an Innovative Finance ISA and a Lifetime ISA (up to £4,000 per year).
+You can actually split your ISA allowance between any combination of Stocks and Shares ISAs, Cash ISAs, Innovative Finance ISAs and a Lifetime ISA (up to £4,000 per year).

-For example, if you wanted to divide your ISA allowance between cash and investments, you could put £15,000 in a Stocks and Shares ISA and the remaining £5,000 in a Cash ISA.
+For example, if you wanted to divide your ISA allowance between cash and investments, you could put £15,000 in Stocks and Shares ISAs and the remaining £5,000 in Cash ISAs.

 Separate from the £20,000 ISA allowance, it’s also possible to pay up to £9,000 into a Junior ISA for a child.